Adolf Brand

-Gustav Adolf Franz Brand (14 November 1874 – 2 February 1945) was a German writer, egoist anarchist, and pioneering campaigner for the acceptance of male bisexuality and homosexuality.
+Gustav Adolf Franz Brand (14 November 1874 – 26 February 1945) was a German writer, egoist anarchist, and pioneering campaigner for the acceptance of male bisexuality and homosexuality.

 Early life

 Adolf Brand was born on 14 November 1874 in Berlin, which was then part of the German Empire.
+He grew up in Wilhemshagen.
+His father was a blacksmith.

 Career

 He became a school teacher briefly before establishing a publishing firm and producing a German homosexual periodical, Der Eigene (The Unique) in 1896.
 This was the first ongoing homosexual publication in the world, and ran until 1931.
 The name was taken from writings of egoist philosopher Max Stirner, who had greatly influenced the young Brand, and refers to Stirner's concept of "self-ownership" of the individual.
 Der Eigene concentrated on cultural and scholarly material, and may have had an average of around 1500 subscribers per issue during its lifetime, although the exact numbers are uncertain.
 Contributors included Erich Mühsam, Kurt Hiller, John Henry Mackay (under the pseudonym Sagitta) and artists Wilhelm von Gloeden, Fidus and Sascha Schneider.
 Brand contributed many poems and articles himself.
 Brand's writings, together with those of other contributors to Der Eigene, aimed at a revival of Greek pederasty as a cultural model for modern homosexuality.

-In 1899/1900 Brand published Elisar von Kupffer's (1872–1942) influential anthology of homoerotic literature, Lieblingminne und Freundesliebe in der Weltliteratur.
+In 1899 or 1900, Brand published Elisar von Kupffer's influential anthology of homoerotic literature, Lieblingminne und Freundesliebe in der Weltliteratur.
 The work was reprinted in 1995.

 In 1900, he was sentenced to a year in prison for insulting Center Party leader Ernst Lieber.
+In 1903, he was incarcerated for two months due to the sexual content published in Der Eigene.